 Your vacation spot overseas may be a really nice place to visit, but chances are you don’t want to live there.
 Don’t worry: The U.S. Department of State prescribes a course of action if your passport goes missing while you’re abroad.
-First, contact the nearest U.S. embassy or consulate for help (you can find a contact list for the country you’re visiting here).
+First, contact the nearest U.S. embassy or consulate for help.
 Speak to someone at the American Citizens Services unit of the Consular Section and explain your situation.

 If you can provide the U.S. embassy or consulate with a photocopy of your passport identification page – or at least give your passport number – that will speed things up.